Shark attacks and whale migration

-Killer whale (orca) numbers have also been increasing over recent years and there have been reports of pods near Jervis Bay, Rottnest Island and numerous other locations.
+Killer whale (orca) numbers have also been increasing over recent years and there have been reports of pods near Jervis Bay, Rottnest Island (desktop site) and numerous other locations.

 Packs of killer whales can target small or weak adult humpbacks, plus calves and other cetacean species.
 While gorging for the next day or two, there is a strong smell permeating the surrounding ocean and plenty of leftovers for great whites waiting till the killer whales have full stomachs.
 It is known that when feasting on a whale carcass, there is little aggression between different species.

 There have also been reports of increasing killer whale numbers along Australia's east coast, where humpback recovery is estimated at 10-14% per annum, with evidence (mobile site) they were once common in east coastal waters before other whale species were decimated by humans.
 Killer whales are thought to migrate where there is available prey, an instinct likely shared by great white sharks.